deanthecoder/GLSLShaderShrinker/README.md

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/deanthecoder.svg?style=social&label=Follow%20%40deanthecoder)](https://twitter.com/deanthecoder)
 # GLSL Shader Shrinker
 * Download from the [Releases](https://github.com/deanthecoder/GLSLShaderShrinker/releases) section.
-* Requires the [.NET Desktop runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-6.0.0-windows-x64-installer), if not already installed.
+* May require the [.NET Desktop runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-7.0.0-windows-x64-installer), if not already installed.
-* Requires the [ASP.NET runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-aspnetcore-6.0.0-windows-hosting-bundle-installer), if not already installed.
+* May require the [ASP.NET runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-aspnetcore-7.0.0-windows-hosting-bundle-installer), if not already installed.

 ## What Is It For?
 GLSL Shader Shrinker is a cross-platform GUI tool that attempts to reduce the size of GLSL fragment shader code, whilst keeping it _readable_ and understandable.